Users |

 |

-This famous type, with kneeling archer holding a bow and spear interpreted as a Great King, was struck during the long reign of the Persians (Circa 450-330 B.C.).
-This period of time means that the 'Great King' here could be Artaxerxes I to Darius III (defeated by Alexander III, The Great).
-The reverse is just a crude oblong punch.
-This is a rather nice example with two small countermarks, probably the signets of money changers.
+This general type Siglos, with kneeling archer holding a bow and spear interpreted as a Great King, was struck during the long reign of the Persians (Circa 521-330 B.C.).
+This period of time means that the 'Great King' here could be Artaxerxes I or Artaxerxes II.
+The reverse is just a crude oblong punch from the anvil upon which it was struck.
+This is a rather nice example with two small countermarks, probably the signets of money changers, this crest type countermark was published by George F. Hill in the British Museum Catalog.
+Carradice, Ian. has classified these after extensive hoard studies, see below for access to a great depiction of type classifications.
+This one is: Type IIIb (late).
+Artaxerxes I - Artaxerxes II, c.
+450 - 375 BC. c.
+5.55 - 5.60 g.

 ACHAEMENID PERSIAN EMPIRE.
 Uncertain King PERSIA.
 Achaemenid Empire.
 Time of Darius I to Xerxes II.
 Circa 485-420 BC.
 BMC Arabia pl.
 XXV, 26.
 SNG Cop 281-283.
 Mint in western Asia Minor, Persian Great king, wearing kidaris and kandys, in kneeling-running position to right, holding transverse spear with round rear terminal in right hand and bow in left, quiver over shoulder.
-Reference is Ian Carradice, SNG, Type II - III.
+Reference is Ian Carradice, SNG, Type IIIb (late).

 Lydia was defeated by the Achaemenid Empire in 547 BCE.
 Learning metallurgy and minting from their new subjects, the Achaemenid kings started to issue their own coinage in precious metals with one signal difference: In contrast to the lions and bulls gracing Lydian staters, the new sigloi portrayed the monarch, depicting him as a kneeling archer with drawn bow.
 Wherever the Achaemenid currency spread, it carried an implicit threat of colonization.
 [NNP, Newman Numismatic Portal]